 Since our LCHF meal plan contains good sources of fat (olive oil, fatty fish, nuts and seeds) – which are usually higher in price, and fewer legumes and whole grains – which are less expensive, it can be a bit more expensive than our other meal plans.

-That being said, our Low Carb Healthy Fat meal plan combined with the discounted grocery prices we regularly bring your way, should definitely make our meal plan option less expensive than a traditional LCHF diet!
+That being said, our Low Carb High Fat meal plan combined with the discounted grocery prices we regularly bring your way, should definitely make our meal plan option less expensive than a traditional LCHF diet!